dependablecomputinglab/csi3102-tutorial/README.md

 See gem5 official page or [our tutorial file](http://dclab.yonsei.ac.kr/csi3102/gem5-tutorial.pdf)

 ##STEP4: Run your benchmark on gem5
 We use MiBench for example.
+Among all MiBench benchmarks, we will use:
+- automotive/basicmath
+- automotive/qsort
+- network/dijkstra
+- telecom/FFT

 Download MiBench with git:
 ```sh
 $ git clone https://github.com/embecosm/mibench